Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-roadmap.md

 [![Documentation chat](https://img.shields.io/badge/gitter-Docs%20chat-4AB495.svg)](https://gitter.im/ethereum/documentation)
 [![Sharding](https://img.shields.io/badge/gitter-sharding-4AB495.svg)](https://gitter.im/ethereum/sharding)

-The roadmap is an active area of research.
-The outline below is only intended to provide flavour.
-It is intended for this document to be maintained with ongoing R&D.

-Sourced originally from the now [retired spec for phase 1 sharding](https://ethresear.ch/t/sharding-phase-1-spec-retired/1407), with modifications for up-to-dateness with the latest spec, available [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**